-In the past, an indispensable and implicit assumption on algorithm design for interconnected computers was that all participating computers (called agents) are cooperative: they will behave exactly as instructed.
+In the past, an indispensable and implicit assumption on algorithm design for interconnected computers has been that all participating computers (called agents) are cooperative; they will behave exactly as instructed.
 This assumption is being shattered by the emergence of the Internet, as it provides a platform for distributed computing with agents belonging to independent and self-interested organizations, who may diverge from the prescribed algorithm to maximize their own benefits.
-This gives rise to a new challenge that demands the study of algorithmic mechanism design, the sub-field of algorithm design under the assumption that all agents are selfish (i.e., they only care about their own benefits without consideration for the global performances or fairness issues) and yet rational (i.e., they will always choose their actions to maximize their benefits).
+This gives rise to a new challenge that demands the study of algorithmic mechanism design, the sub-field of algorithm design under the assumption that all agents are selfish and yet rational.